balan23/newsApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.

+Estimated Efforts to complete this project is 20-25 hours

+The below are mandatory

+1. Angular as front end
+2. Spring boot as backend
+3. CI/CD has to be implmented
+4. Authentication to be done by JWT
+5. End to end test cases [e2e] are compulsory
+6. Unit testing for back end is compulsory

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.